stretcharm/SSIS-DB-Dashboard/README.md

 Templates for the package can can be found here.				https://github.com/stretcharm/SSIS-DB-Dashboard

+Added a new version that is dedicated to the currently running packages and todays errors.

 Thanks to the providers of the following pages that I've used to help in the making of this dashboard.

 https://blogs.msdn.microsoft.com/sql_pfe_blog/2017/04/18/ssisdb-reporting-with-power-bi/